Perverse sheaves on infinite-dimensional stacks, and affine Springer theory

-\begin{Emp} Let $f:X\to Y$ be a locally ind-fp-proper morphism between $\infty$-spaces, which is equivariant with respect to an action of a group $\infty$-space $H$.
-Then the induced morphism $\ov{f}:[X/H]\to[Y/H]$ is locally ind-fp-proper.
-Indeed, by definition, the class of locally ind-fp-proper morphisms is \'etale local on the base, thus the assertion follows from \rl{etalelocal}(b). \end{Emp}
+(b) Let $f:X\to Y$ be an ind-fp-proper morphism between spaces over $k$, which is equivariant with respect to an action of a group space $H$ over $k$.
+Then the induced morphism $\ov{f}:[X/H]\to[Y/H]$ is ind-fp-proper.
+Indeed, by (a), the assertion follows from \rl{etalelocal}(b). \end{Emp}